 - Type – TXT

-- TXT Data – copy and paste from the G Suite interface (click below if you’re not sure where to find this)
+- TXT Data – copy and paste from the Google Workspace (G Suite) interface (click below if you’re not sure where to find this)

 Next, you need to complete one more technical step and add something called MX Records.
-These are what allow G Suite to handle email for your domain name.
+These are what allow Google Workspace (G Suite) to handle email for your domain name.

 Again, I’ll show you how to do this using cPanel.
 But if your host doesn’t use cPanel, you might need to reach out to your host’s support staff.